How to Oil Pull to help whiten teeth and improve health! This one health practice has a dozen health benefits. Here’s how you do it the right way.

 At the very least, oil pulling can be quite beneficial and has no downside as long as quality oil and ingredients are used; a high enough quality to eat.
 It must also be done correctly.
 Which leads me to…

-Before we get started in learning how to make this oil pulling recipe – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to oil pull – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 How to Oil Pull